Director remuneration optimisation Paris

 The right remuneration structure for a company director in France depends on legal status, corporate structure, personal income tax bracket, social protection needs and wealth strategy.
 There is no universal answer — only a well-modelled comparison of options applied to your specific situation.

 Hayot Expertise advises directors of SASU, EURL, SARL and holding groups on remuneration optimisation: salary versus dividend arbitrage, flat tax analysis, social regime comparison and holding strategy.
+A poorly calibrated mix quietly costs many directors several thousand euros a year.
+Our goal is a precise, costed simulation tied to your real situation on the date of the decision — not a generic pitch about the merits of salary or dividends.

 Why remuneration needs proper modelling#